 - 2 tablespoons chopped cilantro for garnish

-Soak dry chillies in 1/2 cup hot water.
-Keep aside for 10 minutes.
-Turn ON Instant pot on sauté mode.
+- Turn ON Instant pot on sauté mode.
 Add oil and heat for 30 seconds.
-Add onions and sauté for 2 minutes, till soft.
-Turn off the Instant Pot.
-Cool onions for 5 minutes.
+Add chopped onions and sauté for 3 minutes, until soft.

-- Even though this recipe uses chilies as a base, the curry is not too spicy.
-It has the flavor from the chilies, not that much heat.
-If you prefer a milder flavor, de-seed the dry chilies before soaking them in water, OR, do half the chilies along with 1 tablespoon paprika powder.
+- Reduce the spice: If you prefer a milder flavor, de-seed the dry chilies before soaking them in water, OR, do half the chilies along with 1 tablespoon sweet paprika.